zvilkauskas/php-refactoring-by-zvilkauskas/README.md

-# php-refactoring
-PHP Refactoring Code Challenge
+# PHP Refactoring Code Challenge

 The objective here to refactor the code in a way that makes it more easily maintainable and efficient.
 Organise it in a way that makes sense to you.